 We incorporate a "management by objective" system throughout our organization to establish performance goals that supplement our financial goals.
-Management establishes five-year corporate milestones, and then derives from them annual and quarterly corporate milestones.
-Each milestone is reviewed, revised and approved by our Board of Directors, and subsequently the scores are reviewed and approved by our Compensation Committee.
-In addition, for fiscal 2016, each named executive officer, other than our Chief Executive Officer, established quarterly personal Key Initiatives which were approved by the Chief Executive Officer and were in line with each quarter's corporate milestones.
-Quarterly corporate milestones in fiscal 2016 included sensitive business objectives applicable to our entire company, focusing on confidential cost targets, major customer transactions, new product development, manufacturing plans, process enhancements, and inventory turns.
-For fiscal 2016, personal Key Initiative objectives included executing on confidential cost and revenue targets, achieving liquidity objectives, product development, market expansion, manufacturing and process efficiencies, among others.
-The Board determined the Chief Executive Officer's Key Initiatives, which consisted solely of the quarterly corporate milestones selected after discussion with the Chief Executive Officer.
-These corporate milestones and personal objectives are typically challenging in nature and designed to encourage the individual to achieve success in his position during the performance period.
-At the end of the year, the Compensation Committee determines the Chief Executive Officer's individual modifier, and the Chief Executive Officer determines the individual modifier for each other named executive officer, based on achievement of their respective Key Initiatives.
-As reference points, in fiscal 2014, we achieved an average of 83% of our corporate milestones and an average of 80% of the personal Key Initiatives; in fiscal 2015, we achieved an average of 74% of our corporate milestones, and the average individual modifier assigned to our named executive officers was 92%.
-In fiscal 2016, we achieved an average of 70.4% of our corporate milestones, and the average individual modifier assigned to our named executive officers was 80%.
+Management establishes five-year corporate key results, and then derives from them annual and quarterly corporate key results, which we refer to as Corporate Milestones.
+Each Corporate Milestone is reviewed, revised and approved by our Board of Directors, and subsequently the scores are reviewed and approved by our Compensation Committee.
+In addition, each named executive officer, other than our Chief Executive Officer, establishes quarterly personal goals, which we refer to as Key Results, which are approved by the Chief Executive Officer and are intended to be aligned with each quarter's Corporate Milestones.
+Quarterly Corporate Milestones in fiscal 2017 included sensitive business objectives applicable to our entire company, focusing on strategic transactions, revenue and margin targets, confidential cost and production targets, technology milestones, bookings targets, major customer transactions, new product development, and manufacturing plans and process enhancements.
+For fiscal 2017, personal Key Results objectives included executing on confidential revenue and margin targets, product development, and achieving bookings targets, among others.
+The Board determined the Chief Executive Officer's Key Results, which consisted solely of the quarterly Corporate Milestones selected after discussion with the Chief Executive Officer.
+These Corporate Milestones and individual Key Results are typically challenging in nature and designed to encourage the individual to achieve success in his or her position during the performance period.
+At the end of the year, the Compensation Committee determines the Chief Executive Officer's individual modifier, and the Chief Executive Officer determines the individual modifier for each other named executive officer, based on achievement of their respective individual Key Results.
+As reference points, in fiscal 2015, we achieved an average of 74% of our Corporate Milestones, and the average individual modifier assigned to our named executive officers was 92%.
+In fiscal 2016, we achieved an average of 70.4% of our Corporate Milestones, and the average individual modifier assigned to our named executive officers was 80%, but we did not meet the additional cash trigger adopted in August 2016, and therefore no amounts were paid to our executive officers under the Semi-Annual Bonus Plan in fiscal 2016.